paulywog13/sqlalchemy-challenge/README.md

 My main takeaway from this project is that SQLAlchemy is a powerful and useful tool for analyzing multiple data files.
 It was exciting learning how to use Flask coding in order to create the API to present my data on an actual website as well as I had not ever used or seen this type of programming before.

-The most difficult challenge I had with this assignment was getting my data to display correctly on the webpage using Flask and I also didn't give myself enough time to really look into and complete the bonus challenges.
+The most difficult challenge I had with this assignment was getting my data to display correctly on the webpage using Flask but it was great to finally get the information to display properly once I was able to make it work.

-I was unable to finish the bonus part of the homework.
-I will continue working on the bonus as I want to understand how to combine and display the data properly using graphs.

 Overall, I found this homework challenge to be quite a bit more difficult than previous challenges up to this point.
 I am looking forward to more challenges like this one to push my knowledge and understanding.